MostlyAdequate/mostly-adequate-guide/ch2.md

 // "Hi jonas"
 ```

-Since `greeting` is merely turning around and calling `hi` with the very same argument, we could simply write:
+Since `greeting` is merely in turn calling `hi` with the very same argument, we could simply write:

 ```js
 var greeting = hi;